PORA: The split

 After the success of the Orange Revolution in defeating election fraud, from early 2005 Pora formally split into two branches with different goals for the future.
 The difference, however, always existed without being publicly known, between the original Black Pora! - a student movement associated with civic resistance and anti-Kuchma campaigns and the Yellow Pora! – organized by a group of politicians more closely connected to oppositional parties in the Parliament – such as Nasha Ukraina (Our Ukraine) of Viktor Yuschenko and PRP (Reforms and Order Party).

 Yellow Pora stated in January 2005 it focused on spreading its "revolution" to other countries, particularly Belarus and Russia.
 A Russian wing of Yellow PORA was created in December 2004 in order to harness the experience of successful democratic revolutions in Serbia, Georgia, and Ukraine (pora.org.ru).

 The political party

 Now Yellow Pora! is a Ukrainian political party registered on March 23, 2005.
 Yellow Pora was united with Party Reform and Order and founded bloc PRP-PORA for the parliamentary elections 2006.
 Vitali Klitschko was the head of this political bloc.
 At the parliamentary elections on 26 March 2006, this alliance won 1,47% of the popular vote and no seats.
 The alliance was disbanded after the election when the parties became members of different electoral alliances.

 In the parliamentary elections on 30 September 2007, the party was part of the Our Ukraine–People's Self-Defense Bloc alliance, which won 72 out of 450 seats.

 In the 2010 local elections the party biggest achievement was winning 3 seats in the Lviv City Council.

 The party did not participate in the 2012 parliamentary elections.
 And again did not participate in the 2014 Ukrainian parliamentary election.

+In December 2022 the party was renamed "Oberih" (Оберіг).